pachun/boo/README.md

 ## To Do

-- Keep nvim-tree title at the top of the file explorer & retake readme screenshot (like a RN FlatList sticky header)
 - I'd _really_ love to automate the whole installation process, but there are still a lot of manual steps.
 I haven't found a way that I'm happy with, for instance, to automate setting the system preferences.
 If you know of a way, please either [email me](mailto:nick@pachulski.me) or [submit a PR](https://github.com/pachun/boo/pulls).
 If it works, I will Venmo you $5.